 So, you want to be a freelancer.

 What this means for you is a job which is not even a job because you sit at home all day long, eat ice cream, watch Netflix, and write a few articles from time to time.
+There are plenty of remote writing jobs out there from small and medium businesses to large corporations that seek writing talent from around the world.

 In reality, you will be working your butt off to first learn how to write, then land a gig, finish it, and go back to looking for a gig.